 If you have the correct language set and you still don’t see Google Assistant, make sure your Google Play Services app is up-to-date.
 Especially weak devices aren’t compatible with Google Assistant; you need at least 1.4 GB of memory and a 720p screen resolution.

-How to Unlock Your Phone With Google Assistant
+How to Unlock Your Android Phone With Google Assistant

 - Register a trusted voice model with Google Assistant.